nemanjadunavnet/testbeds/_solutions/CCC_testbed.md

 testbed_stage: Use-case

 ---
-Description:
-AIOTI IG Testbeds demo for a new testbed to be added to the catalogue
+Description: AIOTI IG Testbeds demo for a new testbed to be added to the catalogue
+---
+Concept: The AIOTI DLT 1.06 CCC Testbeds are CCC Member-driven ‘Use case demonstrators.
+Each case in the 1.06 Testbed series is dedicated to one CCC Member use case.
+Approximately 10% of the CCC membership is anticipated to be involved with a demonstration.
+Each participating CCC Member will demonstrate its own use case(s), and some CCC Members are anticipated to be involved in a second phase to collaborate to demonstrate interoperability of digital solutions across the “carbon value chain” and to support a global ‘single market’

+Technologies: Convergence of IoT, DLT, AI, Digital Twins, and legacy IT components
+---
+Hardware: On-Premises, Edge and Cloud combined
+Software: Legacy IT and IoT platforms combined with different DLT protocols